ArPiRobot/arpirobot.github.io/docs/ref/baserobot.md

 This helps avoid scenarios where the CPU is overloaded and the robot is unable to respond to inputs in time to avoid bad scenarios.
 Additionally, if user code ever causes the robot program to freeze (eg infinite loops) this ensures the motors will be able to be stopped without relaunching the robot program to take control back of the motors.

-&ast;Currently this duration is not configurable, however the ability to change this will be introduced soon.
+&ast;This duration can be configured in the `RobotProfile`

 The watchdog should be fed in the `periodic` function by calling the `feed_watchdog` / `feedWatchdog` function (member of `BaseRobot`).